xenofront/terraform-ansible-hetzner/README.md

     docker exec -it terraform-ansible-container /bin/bash
     ```

+4. If its the first time you are accessing the container you should run the following:
+    ```bash
+    cd app/terrafrom && terraform init
+    ```

-4. Run the Terraform apply command:
+5. Run the Terraform apply command:
     - You can use an alias to apply Terraform from anywhere:
     ```bash
     apply